IGME-202-2221/project-1-Brandon-Korn/README.md

 ## You Additions

  -- Custom Enemy types
- -- Power Ups
+ -- Special Powers that charge up

- -- Bosses (Stretch Goal)
+ -- Boss fight (Stretch goal -- didn't make it in time)

 ## Sources